delucks/gtd.py/README.md

 * Argument that can select multiple list names to filter
 * Abstraction layer for the todo list provider so this can be used with sites other than Trello
 * Tests
+* Making review interface into a fully fledged cli, with numeric indexes for inspecting elements recently outputted
+* Connection retry logic in TrelloConnection

 License
 -------